-Continuity mistake: In the scene where L.L.
-Cool J. is in the flooded kitchen and the shark comes in through the door, he climbs up a shelf then falls in the water then climbs out again.
+Revealing mistake: In the scene where L.L.
+Cool J. is in the flooded kitchen and the shark comes in through the door, he climbs up a shelf, then falls in the water, then climbs out again.
 Before he makes his way to the oven you can clearly see that under his pants he is wearing knee pads.

 Factual error: A double oven has a double or triple insulating wall between ovens, not a single sheet of flimsy steel.

-Continuity mistake: Towards the end of the movie, the character played by L. L. Cool J stabs the shark through his left eye with his cross, yet in the next scene where the shark returns to eat the female doctor his eye is clearly intact.
+Continuity mistake: Towards the end of the movie, the Preacher stabs the shark in his left eye with his cross, causing it to bleed.
+Later, in the next scene when shark returns to eat Susan, its eye is intact.

 Continuity mistake: Near the end scene, when the three characters came to the surface, L.L.
 Cool J. was taken by the shark.
 When he was taken underwater and when he surfaced, the shark had him in her mouth on the right side.
 When they went under again and resurfaced, L.L.Cool J. was on the left of the shark's mouth.
 What?
 Did the shark not like him on the right side so she switched him underwater?

 Other mistake: When the shark first smashes the glass with the gurney carrying the man who was first bitten who failed to escape on the helicopter, he releases the gurney about 50 feet away from the glass.
 How could the gurney maintain its speed underwater?